steventrinh123/CS151-ProjectH/README.md

 Problem/Issue to resolve: Being bored/Want to relax

-We will be using a java game-development framework, named libGDX, to create this project.
+We will be using a java game-development framework, named libGDX [3], to create this project.
 The intended usage is to create entertainment for users to enjoy.
+We will also be using the Tiled map editor [4], the photopea editor [5], gimp [6], and wallpaperswide [7] for frontend purposes.

 Our solution to this problem will be to create a game for people to enjoy playing: